-- 28. The decline in the ratio was primarily on account of a slowdown in the growth of loans to the private sector to 11.2 percent, compared to a 16.8 percent growth in the preceding year.
+- 29. The decline in the ratio of private sector credit to GDP was primarily on account of a slowdown in the growth of loans to the private sector to 11.2 percent compared to a 16.8 percent growth in the preceding year.
 The slowdown in the flow of credit to the private sector was due to a higher demand for credit by the Government which crowded out the private sector.
 Credit to the Government grew by 133.0 percent.
-A detailed discussion on credit to the Government is in Chapter 7. - 29.
+A detailed discussion on credit to the Government is in Chapter 7. - 30.
 Commercial banks accounted for the larger component of the value of loans disbursed at 80.8 percent.
 Although banks provided the bulk of credit to the Zambian market by value, they only accounted for 7.5 percent of disbursements by volume.
 NBFIs provided a higher number of loans in the market at 92.5 percent (Figure 5) which were, largely, in the form of digital loans.